Joel Siegel: Good Morning America and later career

-Personal life and death
+Personal life

+Marriages

 Siegel's second wife, Jane Kessler, died from a brain tumor in 1982.
-In 1991, he joined with the actor Gene Wilder to found Gilda's Club, a nonprofit organization that provided social support for cancer patients and their families.
-The organization was named for Wilder's wife, Gilda Radner, who died of ovarian cancer.
+In 1991, he joined with the actor Gene Wilder to found Gilda's Club, a nonprofit organization that provided social support for cancer patients and their families in honor of Wilder's wife, Gilda Radner.

 On June 21, 1996, Siegel married his fourth wife, artist Ena Swansea.
 In 1997, at 53 years, he was diagnosed with colorectal cancer.
 One week after being diagnosed, Siegel found out he would be a father for the first time.
 He wrote the book Lessons for Dylan which shares the ups and downs of his life with his young son, as he might not live long enough to relate those stories in person.
 Siegel underwent surgery, radiation, and chemotherapy.
 He welcomed his newborn son, Dylan Thomas Jefferson Swansea Siegel, home on the same day he completed his chemotherapy treatments.
 Two years later, a CAT scan revealed a lesion on Siegel's left lung.
 After a pulmonary lobectomy and additional chemotherapy, Siegel continued to work on GMA.

+Activism

-He was outspoken on the subject of colon cancer, and in 2005, spoke at a meeting of C-Change, a group of cancer experts from government, business, and nonprofit sectors, chaired by former President George H. W. Bush and former First Lady Barbara Bush.
+He was outspoken on the subject of colon cancer, and in 2005, spoke at a meeting of C-Change, a group of cancer experts from government, business, and nonprofit sectors, chaired by former president George H. W. Bush and former First Lady Barbara Bush.
 He testified before the Senate during Colorectal Cancer Awareness month, March 2005.
 "I came here from New York City this morning hoping that I would encourage someone to have a colonoscopy so that they would not have to go through what I went through", he told a Senate panel.
 In June 2005, Siegel published a letter in the peer-reviewed cancer medicine journal, The Oncologist entitled, "One at a Time".
 It shares his cancer diagnosis and experiences to that date.

-On May 10, 2007, less than two months before his death, he spoke before the CEO Roundtable on Cancer, an association of corporate executives that was formed when former President George H. W. Bush asked corporate America to do something "bold and venturesome" about cancer.
+On May 10, 2007, less than two months before his death, he spoke before the CEO Roundtable on Cancer, an association of corporate executives that was formed when former president George H. W. Bush asked corporate America to do something "bold and venturesome" about cancer.
 Bush and his wife Barbara were in the audience when Joel spoke on May 10 at the Essex House in New York City.
 He began and ended his presentation by saying, "I want to thank you for what you are doing for cancer patients."

+Death

-Siegel died from metastatic colon cancer on June 29, 2007 shortly before what would have been his 64th birthday.
+Siegel died from metastatic colon cancer on June 29, 2007, shortly before what would have been his 64th birthday.
 Following his death, Roger Ebert wrote a tribute to Joel and stated in the tribute that Joel was "a brave man, and a hell of a nice guy."